-Why We Are So Scared to Go Alone
+Why We Are So Scared to Travel Alone

 This year is about new adventures for me.
 It is about stepping out of my comfort zone.
 It is about not waiting for the “right” moment or the “right” person.
 It is about saying yes, even if I have to go alone.
 One of the biggest lessons I have learned is that you miss so many opportunities when you are scared to show up on your own.

-For a long time, I thought experiences had to be shared to matter.
-I believed I needed a friend, a date, or a group to make something feel complete.
-I wanted someone to talk to, someone to laugh with, someone to make it feel less awkward.
-But what I have learned is that sometimes the only person you need to create a memory is yourself.
-Growth does not wait for the company.
-Growth happens when you decide to move anyway.
+For a long time, I believed that experiences needed to be shared to hold significance.
+I thought I required a friend, a date, or a group to make something feel whole.
+I yearned for someone to talk to, laugh with, or simply make the moment less awkward.
+However, I’ve come to realize that sometimes, the only person necessary to create a memory is oneself.
+Growth doesn’t depend on company; it occurs when you choose to move forward regardless.

 The truth is, most of us are not afraid of the place.
 We are afraid of being alone there.
 We worry about how we will look.
 We wonder if people will judge us.
 We think it will feel uncomfortable or lonely.
 We imagine walking into a room and everyone noticing that we are by ourselves.
 But that fear is often louder in our heads than it is in real life.